An isovariant Elmendorf's theorem: The link orbit category and linking simplices

 For finite groups with longer chains of subgroups, we use higher-dimensional link simplices to keep track of how all subgroups in a chain interact with each other.
-For example, for $e<H<G$, the fundamental domain of the space $G \times \Delta^2 / \sim$ with the edges from $(1,0,0)$ to $(0,1,0)$ glued by the action of $H$ and all $(1,0,0)$ vertices identified is an exit 2-cell (in the sense of \cite{lurieHA}).
+For example, for $e<H<G$, the fundamental domain of the space $\Delta^{e<H<G}$ is $\Delta^2$ with $(1,0,0)$ fixed by $G$, the edge from $(1,0,0)$ to $(0,1,0)$ fixed by $H$, and the rest of the simplex fixed only by $e$.

-The link simplices are naturally indexed on the link orbit category.
+The linking simplices are naturally indexed on the link orbit category.